onewelcome/java-spring-oidc-example/README.md

 There are multiple ways and configurations you could use.
 We try to explain how this example works.

 ## Configuration
 The configuration we set up is used inside `OAuth2Client`.
+You'll need a running instance of the [Token Server][ts] (TS).
-You'll need to register your application to get a `clientId` and a `clientSecret`.
-Also you need to know the `issuer` url where the OP resides.
-These configurations are usually provided by us, if you do not have them or you need to register a new client please ask the administrator.
+The TS should have an OIDC Web Client registered ([see docs][ts-oidc]) to become a OP.
+The OP will have a `clientId` and a `clientSecret` and an `issuer` url where the OP resides.
+These configurations are usually provided by us, if you do not have them or you need to register a new client please ask the TS administrator.

 ## OAuth2Client
 This configures the OAuth flow inside the spring framework.
 It uses discovery to find the endpoints used by the OAuth flow.